tomjn/WordPress-The-Right-Way/en/servers_and_deployment/README.md

 Make sure your local environment is as similar to your production server as possible (see also *Migrations*.)

 - are you running the same PHP version?
-- do you have the same PHP.ini settings?
+- do you have the same `php.ini` settings?
 - do you have the same version of MySQL?
 - do you have the same Apache or Nginx version & configuration?
 - do you have the same version of WordPress with the same plugins enabled?